 Black hat SEO tactics are employed by plenty of companies building backlinks so, can Google penalise bad links and what’s the cost to your business?

 Since Google launched the Penguin update to help create a fairer page ranking system there have been many high-profile cases of companies being penalised for falling foul of the rules.
 Expedia, BMW and Overstock have all been reported as having their sites castigated for flouting the rules on link building.

 The results of these penalties resulted in significant drops in their rankings resulting in a loss in traffic and revenue; in some instances, this has had a huge impact on share prices as well as resulting in negative publicity.

 Found Our Link Building Guide Useful?
 Find Out More with Opace

 You should be in no doubt that performing well in SEO and improving your rankings is no accident and requires a well-informed, well-prepared strategy around content creation and backlink building.
 At Opace we don’t just understand SEO, we consistently deliver successful strategies to help our clients achieve the best results for their websites.
+For those of you looking for some practical suggestions relating to other areas of SEO, please read our SEO predictions for 2018 post.
 We hope you’ve found our link building guide useful but if you want to learn more about how we can help you to achieve your goals then contact us today or call on 0121 222 5757.

 Tags: backlinks, blogger outreach, check backlinks, Content Marketing, digital marketing, Google SEO, infographics, Internet Marketing, Link Builder Tools, link building, linkbuilding, off page optimisation, off page seo, Online Marketing, Press Release Marketing, Search Engine Marketing, search engine optimisation, SEO, SEO Basics, seo strategy, seo tools, social bookmarking, Web Marketing